LibrariesHacked/librarieshacked-web-content/README.md

 # Website content

-This is the content repository for the Libraries Hacked website, currently hosted at [https://www.librarieshacked.org](https://www.librarieshacked.org).
-Updates made here will be automatically pushed to the website.
+This was the content repository for the Libraries Hacked website, previously hosted at [https://www.librarieshacked.org](https://www.librarieshacked.org).
+Now archived as the latest website uses a single Jekyll repository with content externally hosted in a separate blog.

 ## Description